swch/strivve-docs-nextjs/src/pages/integrations/introduction/index.md

 ### CardUpdatr

 CardUpdatr operates in 3 major modes:
+* Overlay that appears on top of an existing page.
 * Web linked to and from the CardSavr platform, within any web or mobile application
 * Embedded into a page or area of a page within any web or mobile application
 * Single Sign On for pulling card and billing address details from the banking application systems to avoid cardholder friction and minimize cardholder inputs

-For more information, see the [CardUpdatr Documentation](/integrations/cardupdatr/).
+For more information, see the [CardUpdatr Documentation](/integrations/cardupdatr).

 ### StrivveCX